 Some believe the next logical step is to include energy audits as part of the real estate transaction process.
 Professional energy audits are now very affordable and comparable to a high quality home inspection.
 An energy audit would be a nominal percentage in the scope of most residential real estate transactions.
 However, there would be a huge potential payback in future savings to homeowners, and substantial reductions in wasted energy nationally, with the resulting improvements to upgrade the energy efficiency of houses.
 This idea is taking hold already in some parts of the country as noted in this recent article in GreenTechMedia.

 Most audits of older homes would likely identify needed improvements.
 This might seem the rub to such an idea since requiring upgrades adds cost.
 The fact is, just sealing air leaks and upgrading the insulation can make a huge difference in the energy efficiency of most homes.
-These upgrades are relatively affordable and offer the quickest return on investment of all energy efficiency upgrades according to the Department of Energy and other credible sources (see story from December 2011.)
+These upgrades are relatively affordable and offer the quickest return on investment of all energy efficiency upgrades according to the Department of Energy and other credible sources.
 In many cases, state governments and local utility companies also offer rebates for such improvements further reducing the cost and increasing the recoup of investment.
 Improving the energy efficiency of a home is also likely to increase future property values.

 It makes sense to have a more energy efficient home and save on future operating costs.
-Regardless of legislation such as the S.A.V.E.
-Act, having an energy audit just makes sense when buying a home.
+Having an energy audit just makes sense when buying a home.
 So does improving the efficiency with an insulation upgrade if the audit calls for it.